aym-frikha/kafka-broker-charm/README.md

 ### Certificate management

 Kafka uses a keystore to contain the certificate and keys for TLS.
 Besides, it uses a truststore with all the trusted certificates for each unit.

-Each listener gets its own keystore / truststore.
+Truststore should always be set since relations may use certificates that are not trusted by default by Java's upstream truststores.
+Units will learn certificate information from its peers and across relations and store them in the truststore.

-TODO: If keystore is set to empty, certificates will not be used for that listener.
+If keystore is set to empty, certificates will not be used for that listener.

 ### JMX Exporter support